kwr760/royhome-net/PROJECT.md

 typed.
 Maybe I'll change my mind about that, but not at the moment.

 I am striving for 100% unit test coverage.
 So far so good.
 Eventually I'll need to consider adding more tests.
-Adding an E2E and intergation test framework will be another set of challenges.
+Adding an E2E or intergation test framework will be another set of challenges.